INTERVIEW

 In summation, the FTE rule relates to whether or not the university will count your Semester 1 results before the medical interview.
 However, once you complete your interview, the university will include all your subject results.

-For applicants to the University of Wollongong, the portfolio has historically been a crucial component of the application process, alongside GPA and GAMSAT scores.
-However, it's essential to note that for the 2025 intake and onwards, UoW has phased out portfolios from its postgraduate medical applications in Australia.
+Portfolios are no longer part of any medical school application process.
+The University of Wollongong (UoW) was the final school to remove them, having phased them out from the 2025 intake onwards, marking a pivotal shift in postgraduate medical admissions across Australia.
 This significant change means that applicants who previously relied on a stellar portfolio to compensate for low GPA/GAMSAT scores no longer have that advantage.
 This shift particularly impacts older students transitioning from diverse career paths.

 Additional Medical School Application Components